Event Organiser RESOURCES (2025)

 See the video below for what the map will look like during the 100 Hours, as people all over the country complete challenges.

 Please do not share this video with the public - we are not planning to make the map webpage hugely visible to the public, and the voiceover here is just for your benefit.
 Also we don’t want to advertise the fireworks function too much because it might encourage peope to cheat or feel bad if they can’t complete all four challenges.
-We will be releasing a proper sizzle reel of the app on Instagram a couple of weeks before launch, so that will be our main teaser video.
+We will be release a proper sizzle reel of the app on Instagram a couple of weeks before launch, so that will be our main teaser video.

 Media: POSTERS, SOCIAL MEDIA, Press AND GRAPHICS